cis350/project-good-samaritans/README.md

 ## READ ME INSTRUCTIONS
 In our repo, there are five branches - each covering a particular aspect of this app.

 1. "heroku-deployment": This branch includes all the code that has been deployed to Heroku.
 The app's link can be found here: https://good-samaritans.herokuapp.com/.
-This or "backend-tests-webapp" should be the branches where you interact with our full app.
+This should be the branch where you interact with our full app.

 2. "backend-tests-webapp": This branch includes all of our backend tests that exceed >60% code coverage as well as our webapp where the backend has been connected with frontend.
 Simply, go to the root directory, type "npm start" and go to your localhost:11000 to access and interact with the app.
 This branch also includes our Continuous Integration under .github/workflows/node-workflow.yml.
 To see our code coverage, please navigate to Actions and check our latest push "minor fixes" for this branch; code coverage can be found under "npm test".